actionml/docs.actionml.com/single_machine.md

  {{> setsymlinks}}

-## Setup Hadoop Pseudo-Distributed Mode
+## Setup Hadoop Pseudo-Cluster Mode

-Read [this tutorial](http://www.tutorialspoint.com/hadoop/hadoop_enviornment_setup.htm) especially the Pseudo-Distributed Mode.
+Read [this tutorial](http://www.tutorialspoint.com/hadoop/hadoop_enviornment_setup.htm) especially the Pseudo-Cluster Mode.

  - **File paths**: this  defines the defines where the root of HDFS will be.
 To write to HDFS you can reference this locations, for instance in place of a local path like `file:///home/aml/file` you could read or write `hdfs://some-master:9000/user/aml/file` Once you have HDFS set up you can often omit the `hdfs://some-master:9000/user/aml/` since it is the default prefix to a file or directory name when you are logged in to the same `aml` user.
 We have the sofware installed, now let's setup the services